YoursSohail/SmartDailyExpenseTracker/AI_LOG.md

 6.  **Reusable `ProgressButton` Creation and Integration (Gemini - In-IDE Assistant):**
     *   **User Prompt (summarized):**
         ```
-        Let's proceed with developing the `ProgressButton`.
+        Let'''s proceed with developing the `ProgressButton`.
 It should show text by default and a `CircularProgressIndicator` when loading.
 Add it to `CommonUIComponents.kt` and then integrate it into the `ExpenseEntryScreen.kt` save button.
         ```
     *   **AI Response/Action:**
         *   Proposed the `ProgressButton` composable signature and implementation details.